mgroves/EmpiriCall/README.md

 # Stuff that still needs done

 * Creating GitHub issues for the items listed below.
-* Auth, since EmpiriCall runs in production, console access should be restricted
 * More reports for username, custom values, date/time.
-* Ability to add/edit/export feature mapping in the UI.
+* Ability to import/export feature mapping in the UI.
+* Better console UX.
-* Better looking console/reports.
+* Better report UI/UX.
 * Move these docs into a wiki, flesh them out a bit more.
+* Ability to create custom reports, or at least add reports to EmpiriCall console?
+* Is anything else neeed for Auth?
+Since EmpiriCall runs in production, console access should be restricted.